FAQ: Frequently Asked Questions about the IM Certified Facilitator Application and Certification Process

 We welcome educators to re-apply to be an IMCF in the future as your professional experiences evolve to align with the desired qualifications listed above.

 If I receive an invitation, what are the costs associated with attending the in-person IMCF training?

 IMCF candidates are required to cover all travel, lodging, and meal expenses associated with attending the training.
 IM provides lunch on each training day and the event hotel provides breakfast.
-The date and location of the spring training will be shared in January 2020.

 What is the travel and time commitment?
 What are the possible locations?